MathWorks-Teaching-Resources/Calculus-Integrals/README.md

 The instructions inside the live scripts will guide you through the exercises and activities.
 Get started with each live script by running it one section at a time.
 To stop running the script or a section midway (for example, when an animation is in progress), use the <img src="Images/EndIcon.png" width="19" alt="EndIcon.png"> Stop button in the **RUN** section of the **Live Editor** tab in the MATLAB Toolstrip.

 Looking for more?
 Find an issue?
 Have a suggestion?
-Please contact the [MathWorks online teaching team](mailto:%20onlineteaching@mathworks.com).
+Please contact the [MathWorks Educator Content Development team](https://www.mathworks.com/matlabcentral/profile/authors/37969341).

 ## Contact Us

-Solutions are available upon instructor request.
-Contact the [MathWorks teaching resources team](mailto:onlineteaching@mathworks.com) if you would like to request solutions, provide feedback, or if you have a question.
+Contact the [MathWorks Educator Content Development Team](mailto:onlineteaching@mathworks.com) if you would like to request assistance, provide feedback, or if you have a question.

 ## Prerequisites